pansay/linguistica/content/posts/german-uber-alles.draft.md

 and need to *despedirse* [es] (say good-bye), what more appropriate than a *auf wiederficken* [de] ?

-Spanish: hasta la vista (which has become quite ruined even in Spanish by its infamouse use in Terminator)... in French, mind using au revoir
+Spanish: hasta la vista (which has become quite ruined even in Spanish by its infamouse use by an actor with a German accent)... in French, mind using au revoir
 Hasta la oída ?